TheShouting/hrzn/README.md

 ***Note:** This library is under active development and may undergo significant changes.*

 HRZN is a C++ header-only utility library designed for managing vectors, grids, and other 2D coordinates.
 Additionally, it offers various containers and functions utilizing these types.
+This is a personal project meant as a learing experience for myself.
+I am not a professional programmer and I created this as a hobbiest.
 The library was initially created to support a personal project named Horizon, from which the hrzn namespace was derived.

-a minimum of C++17 is required to use HRZN.

 ## Folder Structure